sf-wdi-17/notes/lectures/week-06/_2_tuesday/dawn/ruby_inheritance_exercises.md

 ### More about `super`:

-- When you invoke -super- with arguments, Ruby sends a message to the parent of the current object, asking it to invoke a method of the same name as the method invoking super.
+- When you invoke `super` with arguments, Ruby sends a message to the parent of the current object, asking it to invoke a method of the same name as the method invoking `super`.
-- Super sends the right number of arguments for the parent's class' argument count
+- Super sends the right number of arguments for the parent's class' argument count if you don't specify any arguments

 ### Notes/More Information: